Australia's Federation Guard: Roles

 Although it is primarily a ceremonial guard unit, equipped with the L1A1 SLR, the Guard also provides gun salutes.
 These salutes can be performed anywhere, although for practical reasons are usually only utilised in the Canberra district.
-Depending on the situation personnel from all three services, operate up to six guns, with four to six personnel servicing each gun under the command of personnel from the Royal Australian Artillery.
+Depending on the situation, personnel from all three services operate up to six guns, with four to six personnel servicing each gun under the command of Army personnel from the Royal Australian Artillery.

-AFG also contains a Drum Corps.
-Made up from volunteers from all three services posted to the unit, Drum Corps members participate in additional training with the majority having no previous musical experience with percussion instruments.
+AFG also contains a Drum Corps, made up from volunteers from all three services posted to the unit.
+Drum Corps members participate in additional training with the majority having no previous musical experience with percussion instruments.
 Drum Corps members perform their drumming duties in addition to their traditional Guard duties and will often support the Precision Drill Team in their training and performances.

 In 2000, AFG provided the Queen's Guard at Buckingham Palace.
-In performing this duty, AFG was responsible not only for providing the first naval sentries (although the Royal Marines have in the past provided the guard, the Royal Navy have not), but also the first women to serve.
+In performing this duty, AFG was responsible not only for providing the first naval sentries (although the Royal Marines had in the past provided the guard, the Royal Navy had not yet done so), but also the first women to serve.
 The Guard alternated with the 1st Battalion, Coldstream Guards, with each service providing a detachment on each day.

 Precision Drill Team

 Members of Australia's Federation Guard during a display in 2011.

 Within AFG is a smaller group who form the Precision Drill Team (PDT).
-The PDT travel all over Australia performing for events like Careers Expos, charity functions and sporting events.
+The PDT travel around Australia to perform at events such as careers expos, charity functions and sporting events.
 The drills performed by the PDT are a combination of over 300 specific movements without any words of command being given to the Guardsmen.
-The Soldiers, Sailors and Airmen that make up the PDT require a high level of skill, concentration and teamwork which is perfected through many hours of practice.
+The Soldiers, Sailors and Airmen that make up the PDT have a high level of skill, concentration and teamwork which is perfected through many hours of practice.